Preparing for EDI Integration into Your ERP

 - It helps establish your company’s integration needs so you can select the best solution.

 - It ensures your return on investment is accelerated.

 Integrating transactional data gathered through EDI into your ERP can seem like a daunting task — especially when you’re unsure where to begin.
 A comprehensive, step-by-step plan allows you to gauge the success of each step in your EDI integration project timeline and guarantee on-time delivery and a better return on your ERP investment.

 Determine Value with an Internal Risk and Needs Assessment

 EDI-ERP integration is more than a cost of doing business efficiently — it also opens opportunities for new supply chain partnerships and makes your business more competitive.
 That said, an EDI integration project sometimes involves more than a simple setup.
-Many companies discover they need to customize their integrations to some extent to maximize their efficiency.
+Many companies discover they need to customise their integrations to some extent to maximise their efficiency.

 Before you embark on your project, conduct an internal risk and needs assessment.
 This assessment helps determine the value of the integration, the challenges you’re seeking to overcome, and the overall return on investment.
 Consider the benefits of integration in your evaluation, including reduced manual data entry errors and decreased labor costs.